 - Interest rates are generally higher than banks (this does vary).

-Peer-to-Peer Loans might be a good option if…
+Peer-to-Peer Business Loans might be a good option if…

 - You have a security or are willing to provide a personal guarantee.

-- You have an established business with a clear record of successful trading.
+- You have an established restaruant with a clear record of successful trading.

 - The need for funds is relatively immediate.

-They are fairly straightforward to set up with lenders because they already have access to your account and can normally make a decision based on your revenues.
+It’s straightforward to set up an overdraft or business line of credit with lenders because they already have access to your account and can normally make a decision based on your revenues.